terminological/dtrackr/.github/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.

 Please note we have a code of conduct, please follow it in all your interactions with the project.

 ## Submitting changes and raising issues

 We aim to respond to all comments on issues, and keep update my development plans there.
 Offers of help are always welcome.

 If you are reporting an issue please could you try and reproduce it using one of the data sets we've used in the vignettes (e.g. iris, diamonds, mtcars, dtrackr::ILPD ) or include the data set in your issue.

 If you can also tell us exactly what text you expect to see in the flowchart that isn't there, that would be helpful.

-Please send a [GitHub Pull Request](https://github.com/terminological/dtrackr/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
+Please fork the code and send a [GitHub Pull Request](https://github.com/terminological/dtrackr/new/master) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).

+## Testing

+We'd love some help with better test cases.

 ## Code of Conduct